Questions and answers

 How do new items get added to the list?
 Currently, Almond Milk is not so I cannot have it sent to me using the NNC rates.

 The eligible food list is periodically reviewed.
-Northerners can make suggestions by e-mail firstname.lastname@example.org or by calling 1-800-567-9604.
+Northerners can make suggestions by sending an email to firstname.lastname@example.org or by calling 1-800-567-9604.
 The eligible food list focuses on healthy perishable food, and includes milk and nutritionally adequate alternatives to milk as per the recommendations in Canada's Food Guide.
 The nutritional value of almond-based beverages is limited as they contain little to no protein and, as a result, do not compare nutritionally to milk.
 Milk and other nutritionally adequate alternatives to milk, such as lactose free milk, are subsidized at the highest level.

 Why is it that when the NNC was brought up food prices were lowered then changed again?
 Shouldn't it stay the same?